Anjali-Khantaal/getPaints/README.md

 # getPaints
-This is an e-commerce website, currently in test mode.
+This is an e-commerce website that deals with the selling of paintings, made for practice.

 ## How to use
 ### Clone this repository